zikula/zikula-docs/Users Manual/2_1_installation.rst

 10. Save the file in your Server Root directory, naming it test.php
 #.
 Now point your browser at this address. http://localhost:8888/test.php.
 If all is well you should see your web page in all its glory.
 You have now demonstrated that MAMP is running on your local machine.
 Let's now install Zikula.
 #.
-Download Zikula_  (You will need toclick on the Get Zikula button located in the upper left corner.)
+Download Zikula_  (When at that page, you will need to click on the Get Zikula button located in the upper left corner.)
 #.
 Unzip the contents and rename the folder Zikula.
 #.
 Drop the folder into your Server Root directory (htdocs)
 #.
 You will need to set permissions in one folder in the Zikula Directory.
 Open your Zikula folder and click on the ztemp folder.
 Choose Get Info.
 From there go to the sharing and permissions section and make sure that everyone can read and write to this folder.
 Click on the little gear and choose *Apply to enclosed items* This will allow Zikula to write needed files into this directory.
+You may need to unlock this capability by clicking on the little lock icon on the lower right of this dialog.
 #.
 Go back to the MAMP start page.
 While in MAMP, click on the Open Start Page button.
 You will notice a tab title phpMyAdmin.
 This is a set of php pages that help you to create and manage MySQL databases using an easy to navigate interface.
 #.
 While in phpMyAdmin, we need to create a database in MySQL for Zikula to use and also create a database user that the Zikula code will use to access the database.
 We can do these tasks in one command.
 #.
 While in the phpmyadmin page, click on the *Users* tab (upper left of the page).
 Find the *Add user* link near the bottom of the page and click on it.
 Fill out the dialog as shown here.